-The Indecent Exposure crime in the state of Texas gives police the right to arrest you if they believe you expose your private parts to someone who would be offended by this act.
+The Indecent Exposure crime in the state of Texas gives police the right to arrest you if they believe you exposed your private parts to someone who would be offended by this act.
 Learn more detailed information about the Indecent Exposure offense below.

 INDECENT EXPOSURE ATTORNEY FAQs